 Weightage of Current Affairs for IAS Mains

-As mentioned earlier, 60-70% of questions in General Studies questions will have relation with current events of national and international importance.
-From GS1 to GS4, aspirants can expect lot of questions from day to day current affairs.
+As mentioned earlier, 60-70% of questions in General Studies questions will have a relation with current events of national and international importance.
+From GS1 to GS4, aspirants can expect a lot of questions from day to day current affairs.

 Books and Study Materials for Current Affairs Preparation for IAS